My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Findings

 Many scenarios described the positive performance of chatbots, for instance, users' work benefiting from the use of chatbots, students achieving learning goals much faster, or chatbots even helping for personal goals like increasing likes on dating platforms.
-Many of the benefits were based on efficiency of the chatbots: “Chatbots and AI can cut through the nonsense and provide efficient answers including step-by-step guidance in some instances.
+Many of the benefits were based on efficiency of the chatbots (“Chatbots and AI can cut through the nonsense and provide efficient answers including step-by-step guidance in some instances.
 [P 4])” and their potential to make daily life easier.
 They could also help users in finding and condensing information, or automate tasks at work that were formerly time-intense.
 Moreover, another quality that was ascribed to chatbots was that they offered easier accessibility to information for users and that they made life more convenient.
 Further, some scenarios suggested a positive effect on skills, mainly in fostering knowledge improvement.
 That was based on the assumption that users’ could use chatbots to learn faster and in an easy to understand way.
 Some scenarios described that users sought chatbots to help them deal with social interactions, for instance in seeking advice on how to communicate with teenagers or giving advice for socially anxious people.
 On a work-related level, some scenarios described individual job opportunities due to the introduction of chatbots.
 These job opportunities arise out of a smart use of chatbots, for instance, in creating more creative and profound outputs at work that lead to promotions or bonuses (“AI-based chatbots can help individuals achieve their dreams and aspirations with a vast amount of ideas.”
 [P 80]).
 Some scenarios also described the gain of revenue for companies that, in turn, resulted in a profit for individuals, for instance, if they were owners of small businesses.
 Additionally, scenarios described that characters had more time to do non-work related tasks that, in turn, coincided with a better work-life balance.

 \hypertarget{desirable-societal-impacts}{